kennygtanaka/NLP-Earphone-Reviews/README.md

 ![alt text](/images/image_6.PNG?raw=true)

-# Prediction of Star Rating using Random Forest Classifier
+# Prediction of Star Rating Using Random Forest Classifier

 For the final part of the project, a Random Forest Classifier was used to predict star ratings of earphone reviews.
 A classifier was used instead of a regressor since they generally tend to perform better on a low number of categories.